As a beginner, it might be a little confusing when you first check out different chords and try to understand how to read the diagram.

 You won’t find it in most music studying books, but you will find it a lot if you are trying to learn a song over the internet or watching a YouTube tutorial.

-It’s simply a way to simplify a diagram.
+It’s merely a way to simplify a diagram.

-Numbers are used in order to indicate where each finger should be.
+Numbers are used to indicate where each finger should be.